Summer Financial Aid

 What’s the Process?

-For continuing students enrolled in a minimum of 6 credits, there is no separate application needed to apply for summer financial aid and summer awarding will begin in late March.
-Once awarded, you will be notified via email and will be able to view and accept/decline your summer awards on MyCCC once awarding begins.
+For continuing students enrolled in a minimum of 6 credits, there is no separate application needed to apply for summer financial aid.
+Summer financial aid eligibility review will begin in late March.
+You will be notified via email and will be able to view and accept/decline your summer financial aid in MyCorning.

 Types of Aid Available